matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	Using probabilities to assign 0 or 1.
 	(see notes)

-	If we have 1 TPR and 0 FPR, it is perfect.
+	If we have 1 TPR and 0 FPR, it shows a perfect classification